from __future__ import annotations

 df = df[variables]

-# Step 5: Add do variables to the final dataframe
+# Step 5: Add do variables to the final dataFrame

 for do_var, do_val in do.items():